CodeF53/docs.intiface.com/docs/intiface-central/brands/muse.md

 # MuSE and LoveSpouse

 ## Does Intiface Support MuSE or LoveSpouse toys?
+NO.

 **No.** At this time, there is no plan to support MuSE or LoveSpouse toys in Intiface.